 - Influencing policy development at a national level including running Britain’s first Education Reform Summit, in partnership with the Department for Education & the Secretary of State for Education in July 2014; and our ongoing work on the shortage of school places feeding directly into the Mayor of London Schools Inquiry

-- Developing a Corporate Partners network of leading global and UK companies who work with The Education Foundation on joint projects, ventures and programmes of work to help drive reform and innovation in the education system – including Facebook, IBM, Pearson, Randstad Education, Cambridge University Press, McKinsey, Skype, Sony, Google and Samsung.
+- Developing a Corporate Partners network of leading global and UK companies who work with The Education Foundation on joint projects, ventures and programmes of work to help drive reform and innovation in the education system – including Facebook, IBM, Pearson, HP, Randstad Education, Cambridge University Press, McKinsey, Skype, Sony, Google and Samsung.

 The Education Foundation was founded in November 2011 by Ian Fordham and Ty Goddard who between them have 30 years experience working in education policy and practice across the UK and internationally.
-They have a successful track record in setting up and leading innovative national organisations, advising the government on current and future policy and are recognised experts in scaling up education projects and initiatives across the country.
+They have a successful track record in setting up and leading innovative national organisations, advising the government on current and future policy and are recognised experts in scaling up education projects and initiatives across the UK.

 They created the Education Foundation as the UK’s first cross party, cross sector education think tank with a passion to help create a more open and connected education system.
 Since its launch, the organisation has received the following positive feedback: